rgcgithub/regenie/docs/docs/options.md

 are included in the file and have their predictions set to missing.

 The list of blup files needed for step 2 (association testing) is written to  `file_pred.list`.

+If using `--print-prs`, files `files_1.prs`,...,`files_P.prs` will be written with the whole genome predictions (i.e. PRS) without using LOCO scheme (similar format as the .loco files).
+The list of these files is written to `file_prs.list` and can be used in step 2 with `--pred` and specifying flag `--use-prs`.
+Note that as these are not obtained using a LOCO scheme, association tests could suffer from proximal contamination.

 **Using`--step 2 --out file`**